This policy was last reviewed by the Information Security Working Group in August 2022.

 Purpose and scope

-The Information Security policies provide everyone (e.g. students, staff, third parties) with clear and consistent instructions, on how to protect themselves, others and College IT assets (e.g. data and services).
-The policies, associated processes and procedures help reduce information-related risk to tolerable levels.
+The Information Security and Data policies provide everyone (e.g. students, staff, third parties) with clear and consistent instructions on how to protect themselves, others and College IT assets (e.g. data and services).
+The policies, associated processes and procedures are designed to reduce information-related risk to tolerable levels.
 All staff must adhere to these policies to keep the College and its people secure from Information Security risks, such as ever-evolving cyber-threats or non-compliance with the Data Protection Act 2018.

 This policy sets out the responsibilities and required behaviours for anyone granted permission to use College IT services (e.g. software, computers and network).